The tour of the island of Mahe, a missed opportunity not to miss anything of this unforgettable island on a full day tour.

 Mahe – The largest and most developed island features the capital, Victoria.
 It is home to 90% of the population.
 There are fantastic adventures and tours to be found here and with regular transport, fun and excitement is never far away.

 Praslin – Second largest of the islands it is also very stylish with a good choice of accommodation, restaurants and activities.
 Praslin is granite and has mountains through the center and is 12km long and 5km wide.
 There are 5,000 inhabitants and the main towns are Anse Volbert (known also as Côte d’Or) and Grande Anse.
 Also on the island is Baie Ste Anne, which is Praslin’s main port.
-On Praslin there are wonderful beaches, walks, boat trips, scuba diving and snorkeling.
+On Praslin there are wonderful beaches, walks, boat trips, scuba diving and snorkelling.

 La Digue – if you are seeking pure tropical paradise with clear water, pristine beaches and pretty bays, then you will be close to heaven in La Digue.
 Inland are jungles and the neighboring islands of Felicite, Grande Soeur and Ile Cocos are only a short boat ride away.
 The island is incredibly laid back with only one surfaced road and almost no cars at all.
 If you seek total rest and relaxation then La Digue is for you.